SirGavin500/RNG/README.md

  // You can add multiple dates with description.

-// Person who Peer Reviewed your assignment - Carlos:
+// Person who Peer Reviewed your assignment - Carlos: Everything works except you add the current name into the previous 5 instead of the truly previous 5 dont forget to add both email as well.